Down Payment Assistance: What It Is And How To Qualify

 So, what is this seemingly magical assistance that may help you get the home of your dreams?
 First, let's start with the definition of a down payment.
 This refers to the lump sum of money you pay when the sales transaction is processed.
 The amount of your down payment is a percentage of your home’s purchase price and reduces the amount that you’ll need to borrow from your mortgage lender.

 For example, if you are purchasing a $250,000 home and your down payment is 20% (common for a conventional loan), that would be $50,000.
 The remainder of the purchase price would be covered with your loan, which would be $200,000.
 Seem like too much to put down?
 Fear not, loans come in many shapes and sizes, with a variety of percentages of the purchase price available, including 0% down payments for some qualified home buyers.

-As you’re probably realizing, pursuing assistance is very attractive for some home buyers.
+As you can imagine, many home buyers, particularly first-timers, need financial assistance to make their dream of home ownership a reality.
 It can make it easier to achieve your dream of homeownership, allowing you to have more money available for closing costs and other expenses like home improvements, home maintenance, and much more.

 How Does Down Payment Assistance Work?

 Let’s get into the details of how down payment assistance works by starting with who it often works for.
 The types of people who might pursue down payment assistance are usually first-time home buyers and aspiring home buyers who are generally in need of financial assistance.
 A down payment can be a pretty substantial chunk of cash, so many home buyers can really benefit from some help.